google/mundane/DESIGN.md

 most programmers aren't familiar with the requirements of using cryptography securely, and getting it wrong can be absolutely fatal.

-Given this realization, `mundane` takes the approach of giving the programmer the fewest degrees of freedom possible.
+Given this realization, Mundane takes the approach of giving the programmer the fewest degrees of freedom possible.
 Doing the right thing should be easy and feel natural.
 Doing the wrong thing should feel difficult and ideally be entirely impossible.
 This philosophy motivates the design patterns which are explored in the next section.